 We need to place both the ID of the Id of the URL tag in the Filter input selector and container selector.
 If it is an ID you should place # before the name and if it is a class you should put a dot before it.
 So in the example above the Filter input selector should have #input1 and the container selector #list1

 The shortcode also supports the following parameters –

 - background — color of the filter input background (color name e.g. yellow, or hex color representation e.g. #00FF00)

 - placeholder — short hint displayed in the input field before the user enters a value

-- id — css id added to filter input
+- id — css id added to filter the input

-- class — css class name added to filter input
+- class — css class name added to filter the input

 Live Search Filter Demo